MagicalDrizzle/batch-collection/README.md

 12.45
 1
 ```

- - Result:
+Result:
 ```
 -- a.txt
 2.2455
 cfdfdfd
 ```

-2. `just-domain.cmd`: Turn a `hosts` file into an website/IP list file.
+2. `just-domain.cmd`: Turns a `hosts` file into an website/IP list file.
 It basically automates "removes 127.0.0.1 and 0.0.0.0 globally" for you.